wvteijlingen/Spine/README.md

 ============

 ### Carthage
-Add `github "wvteijlingen/Spine"` to your Cartfile.
+Add `github "wvteijlingen/Spine" "swift-2.0"` to your Cartfile.
 See the [Carthage documentation](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) for instructions on how to integrate with your project using Xcode.

 ### Cocoapods
-Add `pod 'Spine', :git => 'https://github.com/wvteijlingen/Spine.git'` to your Podfile.
+Add `pod 'Spine', :git => 'https://github.com/wvteijlingen/Spine.git', :branch => 'swift-2.0'` to your Podfile.
 The spec is not yet registered with the Cocoapods repository, because the library is still in flux.

 Quickstart
 ==========